17. Ask: “what are your sources” ?

 • Does the story suggest a secret elite conspiracy hiding the truth?
 In that case, you should be aware that it could be a conspiracy theory.

-• Conspiracy theories have no sources, because the alleged elite is claimed to be secret.
+• Conspiracy theories have no sources, since the alleged elite is claimed to be secret.
 Be sceptical if a story of a conspiracy have no real sources.

-• Because there are no sources that could be falsified, conspiracy theories can not be falsified.
+• Because there are no real sources that could be falsified, conspiracy theories can not be falsified.

 • Also, any attempt of reality check can be rejected as a part of the alleged conspiracy.